 Often, Plan II students take an additional year and simultaneously earn a second degree––in business, engineering, or architecture, for example.
 Hence, it is possible through the electives to achieve some degree of specialization in tandem with the broad-based Plan II curriculum.
 Admission to Plan II is competitive and is separate from admission to UT-Austin.
-In 2009, the program received over 1300 applications for the 180 freshman spots.
+On average, the program receives approximately 1400 applications for 175 freshman spots.

 However, admission to Plan II is not based on scores and grades alone; other criteria include a lively spirit of intellectual adventure; a genuine desire for a broad education in the humanities, sciences, and social sciences; and the capacity for imagination and originality.

 - Visit Plan II